-2.64If the caseworker considers they should consider a case further, or there is wider public interest, or exceptions to do so, they should decide whether the case should continue to be handled in ECT or passed for assessment.
-If a case is suitable for assessment it should be added to the relevant queue for allocation.
+2.72 If the caseworker considers they should consider a case further, or there is wider public interest, or exceptions to do so, they should decide whether the case should continue to be handled in ECT or passed for assessment.
+If a case is suitable for assessment, it should be added to the relevant queue for allocation.
 (Policy requirements)

-When decide not to consider a case and there are no other reasons
+When we decide not to consider a case and there are no other reasons

-- 2.65 If the caseworker considers we should not take the case further, they should explain their reasons on the ECT decision form and contact the complainant to provide their decision.
-(Policy requirements) This contact will usually be in writing but can also take place by telephone as required. - 2.66 If contact is by telephone, the caseworker does not need to write to the complainant, unless they specifically request it.
+- 2.73 If the caseworker considers we should not take the case further, they should explain their reasons on the ECT decision form and contact the complainant to provide their decision.
+(Policy requirements) This contact will usually be by telephone but can also be in writing. - 2.74 If contact is by telephone, the caseworker does not need to write to the complainant, unless they specifically request it.
 If a written response is requested, it must be provided.
 The caseworker must also ensure that a written response is provided to any MPs involved in the case.
-(Legal requirements) - 2.67A decision to close a case as we consider it has a less serious impact or injustice is made under our general discretion and should be closed using the code 'Triage other reason to decline'.
+(Legal requirements) - 2.75 A decision to close a case as we consider it has a less serious impact or injustice is made under our general discretion and should be closed using the code 'Triage other reason to decline'.